Skip to content

 20 mins walk

-Day 3: Tsukiji, Roppongi and Central Tokyo
+Day 3: Tsukiji, Roppongi & Central Tokyo

 Your final day runs through the south-central corridor: street food for breakfast, digital art in the afternoon, and the Imperial Palace grounds to close things out.